awendland/blog/content/posts/2024-07-07-holding-pens/index.md

 ---
+visibility: public
-title: "How to avoid losing items?
-Holding pens."
+title: How to avoid losing items?
+Holding pens.
 date: 2024-07-07T23:40:13.183Z
 ---
 > I put it in a safe spot.
 >
-> -- a phrase my mom would always say when she'd lost something.
+> \-- a phrase my mom would always say when she'd lost something.

 **Why do we lose things inside our homes?**